(revised May 31, 2017)

-develop, promote, extend and foster the game of soccer in the Province of
+Society is to develop, promote, extend and foster the game of soccer in the

-British Columbia, Canada and to safeguard the interests of Clubs and Teams
+Province of British Columbia, Canada and to safeguard the interests of Clubs

-the assets which remain after payment of all charges and expenses which are
+the association, the assets which remain after payment of all charges and

-properly incurred in winding up, shall be assigned and distributed to such
+expenses which are properly incurred in winding up, shall be assigned and

-organization as may be involved with the game of soccer, or to such other
+distributed to such organization as may be involved with the game of soccer, or

-charitable organization or organizations as may be determined by the members of
+to such other charitable organization or organizations as may be determined by

-the association at the time of dissolution.
-This provision is unalterable.
+the members of the association at the time of dissolution.
+This provision was previously unalterable.

 1- Affiliation and Membership

-subject to the rules and regulations of the British Columbia Soccer Association
+association shall be subject to the rules and regulations of the British